 Billy Hogan joined Ericsson in 1995.
 Currently he is the Principal Engineer for AAS technology and strategies within Development Unit Networks where he drives solutions and strategy for AAS in 4G and 5G.
 Previously he has held various technical and leader positions in Core and Radio Access Network systemization and design.
 He holds a B.E. in electronic engineering from the National University of Ireland, Galway, and an M. Eng. in electronic engineering from Dublin City University, Ireland.

 Principal Engineer, Ericsson AB, Stockholm, Sweden

-Expert, Ericsson AB, Stockholm, Sweden
+Expert in Adaptive Multi-Antenna Technologies, Ericsson AB, Stockholm, Sweden

 Fredric Kronestedt joined Ericsson in 1993 to work on RAN research.
 Since then he has taken on many different roles, including system design and system management.
 He currently serves as Expert, Radio Network Deployment Strategies, at Development Unit Networks, where he focuses on radio network deployment and evolution aspects for 4G and 5G.
 Kronestedt holds an M.Sc. in electrical engineering from KTH Royal Institute of Technology, Stockholm, Sweden.

 Expert in Radio Network Deployment Strategies, Ericsson AB, Stockholm, Sweden